Does saying PURA VIDA change your brain?

 I saw that we had one dog, and they had four.

-We have a pool that reaches the middle of our garden, and they have a creek with no end.
+Our pool reaches the middle of our garden, and they have a creek with no end.

-We have imported lanterns in our garden, and they have the stars at night.
+We have imported lanterns in our garden, which have the stars at night.

 Our patio reaches the front yard, and they have the whole horizon.

-We have a small piece of land to live on, and they have fields that go beyond our sight.
+We have a small piece of land to live on, and they have fields beyond our sight.

 We have servants who serve us, but they serve others.
 We buy our food, but they grow theirs.